nickp60/riboSeed/README.md

 ### External Requirements
 External requirements can be found in the `environment.yml`, and can be used to create a conda environment: (`conda env create -f environment.yml`)

 NOTE: barrnap has certain Perl requirements that may not be included on your machine.
-Ensure barrnap runs fine before trying `snag.py`.
+Ensure barrnap runs fine before trying `ribo snag`.
 Or try [python barrnap](https://github.com/nickp60/barrnap/).

 ## Suggested Running